AcademySoftwareFoundation/OpenImageIO/README.rst

 proprietary application DOES NOT obligate you to pay us, or to use any particular licensing terms in your own application.

+Some code and resources are distributed along with OIIO that have highly compatible, though slightly different, licenses (generally MIT or Apache).
+See the PDF documentation Acknowledgements section for details.

 Web Resources
 -------------